Kacey Musgraves Poses In Just A Bra For ‘Paper’ Magazine

 Country singer Kacey Musgraves has bagged herself a digital cover for Paper Magazine and looks absolutely stunning.

-The “Oh, What A World” songstress has stripped down to wearing just a bra and looks very natural.
-The brunette beauty has opted for the hair down look as she leans against the window.
+The “Oh, What A World” songstress stripped down to wear just a bra and looked very natural.
+The brunette beauty opted for the hair down look as she leaned against the window.
 She is serving an over the shoulder look with a soft expression, looking elegant.

-In another post, the publication has revealed more images from the shoot which sees the “High Horse” hitmaker posing in more underwear, a vest top in the fields, and a red rollneck jumper material dress with sunglasses on.
+In another post, the publication revealed more images from the shoot, which saw the “High Horse” hitmaker posing in more underwear, a vest top in the fields, and a red roll neck jumper dress with sunglasses on.

-Kacey is yet to share the image to her own Instagram account which boasts 1.6 million followers, however, Paper has proudly posted it to their page and have received a lot praise for the cover.
+Kacey is yet to share the image to her own Instagram account, which boasts 1.6 million followers.
+However, Paper proudly posted the cover to its page and received a lot praise.

 Within 18 hours, the post racked up over 26,000 likes, proving to be popular with their followers.